Tracking the Electoral Reform Legislation in Parliament

 The Electoral Amendment Bill (B1-2022) was introduced in Parliament on 10 January 2022.
 You can track the bill's processing here

-On 15 February, the Portfolio Committee on Home Affairs released its legislative programme for the Electoral Amendment Bill.
+On 15 February 2022, the Portfolio Committee on Home Affairs released its legislative programme for the Electoral Amendment Bill.
 You can find it here.
-From 7 to 23 March, the Committee is scheduled to hold provincial public hearings on the Bill.
+From 7 to 23 March, the Committee scheduled provincial public hearings on the Bill.
 Find programme here.

-On 26 April, Parliament filed papers with the Constitutional Court requesting a six month extension of the deadline for the finalisation of the amendment of the Electoral Act.
-The extension was granted on 10 June and the new deadline is 10 December 2022.
+On 26 April 2022, Parliament filed papers with the Constitutional Court requesting a six-month extension of the deadline for the finalisation of the amendment of the Electoral Act.
+The extension was granted on 10 June and the new deadline was 10 December 2022.

 Sample of the written submissions sent to Parliament: